Encharted Cook

 Please see the recipe card for quantities.

-• Melted green candy melts in a glass bowl with a silicone spatula.
+Process Photo 2b - Green Candy melts are melted in a glass bowl with a silicone spatula.

-Put the candy melts in a glass or other microwave save bowl.
+Melt and Flavor Candy Melts.
+Put the candy melts in a glass or other microwave-safe bowl.
 Microwave on 50% power for 1 minute and stir.
 Continue microwaving and stirring for 30 second periods until the candy is melted and smooth.
-Stir in the Crème de Menthe Oil.
+Stir in the crème de menthe oil.

-• Melted green candy folded into the square cereal.
+Process Photo 3b - Melted green candy is folded into the square cereal to coat the cereal.

-• Powdered sugar in a large zippered plastic bag.
+Process Photo 4a - Powdered sugar is put in a large zippered plastic bag.

-• The green candy coated cereal after it has been shaken in the plastic bag with the powdered sugar.
+Process Photo 4b - The green candy coated cereal has been shaken in the plastic bag with the powdered sugar.

-Put the powdered sugar into a large, zippered, 2.5-gallon food-storage plastic bag.
+Set the Coating.
+Put the powdered sugar into a large, zippered, 2.5 gallon food-storage plastic bag.
 Add the candy-coated cereal, seal the bag and vigorously shake the bag until all of the cereal is covered in powdered sugar.

-The candy is spread out on the parchment lined baking pan.
+Process Photo 5 - The puppy chow is spread out on the parchment lined baking pan.

 Variations